addyosmani/tmi/README.md

 $ tmi --help

   Usage
-    tmi <url> [options]
+    $ tmi <url> [options]

-  Example
-    tmi todomvc.com --strategy=desktop

   Options
-    --verbose      Detailed summary.
+    --verbose    Detailed summary
     --key        Google API Key.
-By default the free tier is used.
-    --strategy     Strategy to use when analyzing the page: mobile|desktop --locale       Locale results should be generated in.
-    --threshold    Threshold score to pass the PageSpeed test.
+By default the free tier is used --strategy   Strategy to use when analyzing the page: mobile|desktop --locale     Locale results should be generated in --threshold  Threshold score to pass the PageSpeed test

+  Example
+    $ tmi todomvc.com --strategy=desktop
 ```